 Late in the afternoon we will start off down into Monument Valley to complete the day.
 As the valley starts to empty of tourists, and the sun starts to make it’s way into the west, we will take you to areas where the setting sunlight changes the sandstone vistas.
 Shadows grow between the cliffs and stretch along the ground, our guide will make use of the last light of the day to record or take in the sights with your own eyes.

 - As with the sunrise tours, the solstice plays a part in when we depart for tour during the year.
 Our departure times change so we may come back to the Monument Valley Visitor Center before it gets too dark.

-- For stops and points of interest, please read the “2.5 Hour Extended Tour” itinerary above.
+- We leisurely make our way through the valley using the 2.5 hour routes, please read the “2.5 Hour Extended Tour” itinerary above.

 The valley roads are seldomly maintained during the busy season, roads may be difficult to navigate with low profile vehicles, due the park’s regulations; RVs, UTVs, and ATVs are not allowed on the Monument Valley roads.